Get a License, Ride

 The requirements, rules and fees for getting a motorcycle license vary by state.
 In most instances, required motorcycle license exams, skills or road tests are administered by each state’s vehicle regulation bureau or department of motor vehicles.

 As for moped and scooter license requirements, this depends on where you live.
 Laws can vary from state to state.
 Some states impose minimum age limits while others impose licensing requirements based on the size of the scooter or moped engine.

 Motorcycle License Information, by State of Residence

-We recommend checking the motorcycle licensing requirements for your state of residence.
+We recommend checking the motorcycle licensing requirements, and reviewing motorcycle insurance, for your state of residence.
 As your go-to resource for motorcycle information, we’ve gathered motorcycle licensing requirements for several states, including those listed below.

 If you don’t see your state listed, visit the website for your state’s DMV, BMV, or vehicle licensing bureau or agency.

 To find additional rider resources, swing by the Boundless Rider Pit-Stop.